GilesStrong/deep_mtg/dev/card_summaries.md

 The number of counters is determined by how many creatures of the selected type you control at the time of casting It's strong in decks with a variety of creatures of the same type, but its effectiveness relies heavily on having multiple creatures of the designated type on the battlefield beforehand.

+R1 9
+**Banner of Kinship**  - **Mana Cost:** {5} (moderate) - **Type:** Artifact - **Effect:** When played, choose a creature type and place a fellowship counter for each creature of that type you control
+Creatures of the chosen type gain +1/+1 per counter on Banner
+- **Strengths:** Boosts creatures of a selected type significantly; versatile and accessible as it's colorless
+- **Weaknesses:** Vulnerable to artifact removal; effectiveness depends on having enough creatures of the chosen type
+- **Role:** Mid-game card, useful for creature-based decks looking to enhance their strategy This artifact is powerful in creature-focused decks, offering conditional boosts that can significantly strengthen your forces if utilized effectively.

 llama3.1 6
 Zetalpa, Primal Dawn is a strong and aggressive white creature with flying and double strike abilities